YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    gtm_dist=/usr/lib/fis-gtm/V6.2-000_x86_64/
    yottadbuser@yottadbworkshop:~$

-While gtmprofile and ydb are good resources when you initially start with YottaDB/GT.M, once you get to a certain level of expertise, you may prefer to create your own scripting.
+While ydb_env_set and ydb are good resources when you initially start with YottaDB/GT.M, once you get to a certain level of expertise, you may prefer to create your own scripting.

 --------
 Security